neutralinojs/gsoc2024/README.md

-# gsoc2022
+# GSoC 2022 - Neutralinojs

-Google Summer of Code 2022 ideas - Neutralinojs
+Google Summer of Code 2022 ideas and guidelines - Neutralinojs

 ## What is GSoC?